Applies To: Scarlett 2nd Generation 6i6, 18i8, & 18i20; Scarlett 3rd Generation and Clarett Range.

 Output Routing - In-depth

-This tab will show you the outputs of your device and what is routed to them.
+This tab will show you your interface's outputs and what is routed to them.
 There are three output routing options available to each output:

 1. Playback (DAW) - Meaning only sounds being played from software will be played through your interface.
 Playback (DAW) 1-2 is usually the output from most software but this can often be changed in the settings of DAWs or more advanced audio software

 2. Hardware Input - Only the selected inputs on the interface will be routed to the outputs.

 3. Custom Mix - A user-defined combination of hardware inputs and software outputs routed.

 Simply click in the desired Output box on the left side of this window to select between options.
 The selected Output will show lit up while all other options are greyed out as shown below.
 (In this case, we have Line Output 3-4 Selected)